NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Submission_Workflow.md

 [![GDC Data Submission Portal Project Release State](images/GDC_Submission_Portal_Workflow_Project_Release_State.png)](images/GDC_Submission_Portal_Workflow_Project_Release_State.png "Click to see the full image.")

-## File Status Life Cycle
+## File Status Lifecycle

-The life cycle of a file in the GDC describes the workflow of an actual file throughout the data submission process.
-The life cycle starts when a submitter uploads file metadata to the Submission Portal.
-The act of uploading the file metadata, registers the file in the GDC.
+This section describes states of experimental data files throughout the data submission process.
+An experimental data file could be a FASTQ or BAM genomic sequence file, or a pathology slide image file.
+The file lifecycle starts when a submitter uploads file metadata to the Submission Portal.
+The act of uploading the file metadata registers a description of the file in the GDC.
 The submitter can then use the [GDC Data Transfer Tool](https://gdc.nci.nih.gov/access-data/gdc-data-transfer-tool), a high performance client-based tool, to upload the actual file.
-Throughout the life cycle, the file status transitions through various states from when the file is initialy registered through file processing.
+Throughout the lifecycle, the file status transitions through various states from when the file is initialy registered through file processing and release.

-To summarize the file status life cycle and transition to the various states of the file, the following operations can be performed by the submitter:
+To summarize the file status lifecycle and transition to the various states of the file, the following operations can be performed by the submitter:

 * The submitter uploads the file metadata to the Submission Portal which sets the file status to REGISTERED.
 * The submitter then uploads the actual file through the GDC Data Transfer Tool which sets the file status to UPLOADING and UPLOADED when the file upload has completed.
 The Submission Portal displays "__# Files Uploaded__" in the last chart on the dashboard which represents the number of files that the user uploaded through the GDC Data Transfer Tool.
 * The GDC validates the uploaded data which sets the file status to VALIDATING and VALIDATED once complete.
 * The submitter submits the validated file to the GDC which sets the file status to SUBMITTED.
 * The GDC processes the file which sets the file status to PROCESSING and PROCESSED once complete.